impuneet/hostinger/content/posts/2018-03-28--travel-agent-web-hosting/index.md

 *   Uptime (preferably 99.99% or better)

 Whether you’re hosting your increasingly popular website or you’re in need of a Linux backup server for secure storage, hosts like [InMotion Hosting](https://www.hostingadvice.com/review/inmotion/vps/) and [Bluehost](https://www.hostingadvice.com/review/bluehost/) never cease to exceed expectations in terms of service.

-### The Best VPS Host Will Help You Deploy in Minutes

-I don’t know how many fifth graders are studying up on virtual servers, but I hope you all found our guide to our VPS hosting reviews to be informative, and actionable.
-With all the main questions answered, you’re ready to sign in and spin up.

-Providers like [Bluehost](https://www.hostingadvice.com/review/bluehost/vps/) and [iPage](https://www.hostingadvice.com/review/ipage/vps/) offer instant deployment, so you can quickly get on to business.
-The [InMotion Hosting](https://www.hostingadvice.com/review/inmotion/vps/) team offers Launch Assist — two hours of assistance from experienced SysAdmins — to customers who sign up for 12 months or longer.
-Our team tested all the top VPS hosts and found the signup times to take around six or seven minutes, so getting started is — virtually — a snap.